-Until the center opens, library services are located in the lower level of the McMillan Building.
-Students and faculty have access to 6,000 print books, a variety of online research tools, including the Atla Religion Database with Atlas Serials Plus, Oxford Biblical Studies Online, numerous online reference tools, and an e-book collection of over 400,000 titles.
-When the center opens, patrons may access the 96,000 additional books that will return from storage.
-Sophi Search, our integrated discovery service, provides access to articles, e-books, and print books held by Austin Seminary and the Booher Library of the Seminary of the Southwest (SSW), located a few blocks from campus.
+Sophi Search, an integrated discovery service, provides access to articles, e-books, and print books held by the Wright Center and by the Booher Library of the Seminary of the Southwest (SSW), located a few blocks from campus.
 Austin Seminary students have borrowing privileges at SSW and the main library of The University of Texas at Austin.
-Library staff provide access to other needed items through interlibrary loan.
+Wright Center staff provide access to other needed items via interlibrary loan.

 The Austin Seminary Archives serves as the repository for documentation of the Seminary's administrative activities, educational programs, publications, memorabilia, and photographs.
 The Archives contains some memoirs and personal papers of Seminary faculty.
 The Archives also collects materials on the activities of the Presbyterian Church in Texas, Oklahoma, Arkansas, and Louisiana.
 Access to materials is afforded by detailed finding aids.
-During construction, researchers will read materials by appointment in the archival workroom in the Trull Building.
 A growing assortment of Seminary-produced content and archival materials is being made available as digital collections.

 The librarians are partners with the faculty in teaching and learning, and support theological scholarship.
-Librarians manage the Seminary's learning management system and offer user training through classroom sessions and tutorials.
+Librarians manage the seminary's learning management system and offer user training through classroom sessions and tutorials.